scoskey/m0037/notes.md

 *Proof*: If $T\cup\{\neg\alpha\}\vdash\sigma\wedge\neg\sigma$, then using propositional tautologies we have $T\cup\{\neg\alpha\}\vdash\alpha$.
 By the deduction theorem, $T\vdash\neg\alpha\rightarrow\alpha$.
 By a tautology, $T\vdash\alpha\vee\alpha$ and therefore $T\vdash\alpha$. $\blacksquare$

+We invite the reader to verify that the converse of the Proofs by contradiction theorem is also true.

 **Theorem** (Universal generalization and existential instantiation) Let $\mathcal L$ be a given signature, and let $c$ be a constant symbol such that $c\notin\mathcal L$.

 * (UG) If $T\vdash\phi(c)$, then $T\vdash\forall x\phi(x)$.